jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/security/transparency/data-leakage-policy.md

 ---
 id: data-leakage-policy
-title: Data leakage policy
+title: Data Leakage Policy
-sidebar_label: Data leakage policy
+sidebar_label: Data Leakage Policy
 slug: /about/security/transparency/data-leakage-policy
 ---

-In cases where `Fluid Attacks` detects a breach, emails are sent to notify the involved parties.
+In cases where `Fluid Attacks` detects a breach, we send emails to notify the involved parties.
-These emails contain information on:
+These emails contain information about

-1. What data was leaked or compromised.
+- what data was leaked or compromised;
-1. When the data was leaked or compromised.
+- when the data was leaked or compromised, and
-1. For how long the data was leaked or compromised
+- how long the data was leaked or compromised
-  (to the extent that this information is available).
+  (to the extent this information is available).

-For a breach that exposes private data of a large number of users, the public will also be informed via email.
+For a breach that exposes the private data of many users, we take care to inform the public via email.